-Following similar justification for the multi-class LDR objective \eqref{eq:MCR2-GAN-objective}, we would like the features of the new class $\Z_{new}$ to be incoherent to all the old ones $\Z_{old}$.
-As $\Z_{new}$ is the only new class whose features needs to be learned, the objective \eqref{eq:MCR2-GAN-objective} reduces to the case $k=1$: However, when we update the network parameters $(\theta, \eta)$ to optimize the features for the new class, the updated mappings $f$ and $g$ will change features of the old classes too.
-Hence, to minimize the distortion of the memory for old classes, we can try to enforce $\mbox{Cov}(\Z_{j,old}) = \mbox{Cov}(\hat{\Z}_{j,old})$.
-In other words, while learning new classes, we enforce the memory of old classes remain ``self-consistent'' through the transcription loop: Mathematically, this is equivalent to enforce $\Delta R(\Z_{old},\hat{\Z}_{old}) \doteq \sum_{j=1}^t \Delta R(\Z_{j,old},\hat{\Z}_{j,old}) = 0.$ Hence, the above minimax program \eqref{eqn:unconstrained-minimax} needs to be revised to a {\em constrained} minimax game, which we refer to as {\em incremental LDR} (iLDR): Notice that, by comparing to the multi-class LDR objective \eqref{eq:MCR2-GAN-objective}, the constraint $\Delta R(\Z_{old},\hat{\Z}_{old}) = 0$ is the only thing that we need to modify the original formulation.

-In practice, the constrained minimax program can be solved by {\em alternating} minimization and maximization between the encoder $f(\cdot, \theta)$ and decoder $g(\cdot, \eta)$ as follows: -2mm where the constraint $\Delta R(\Z_{old},\hat{\Z}_{old}) = 0$ in \eqref{eqn:constrained-minimax} has been converted (and relaxed) to a Lagrangian term with a corresponding coefficient $\gamma$ and sign.
-Here, we have introduced another coefficient $\lambda$ for the rate reduction term associated with the new data to balance between old and new classes.
+Mirroring the motivation for the multi-class CTRL objective \eqref{eq:MCR2-GAN-objective}, we would like the features of the new class $\Z_{new}$ to be incoherent to all of the old ones $\Z_{old}$.
+As $\Z_{new}$ is the only new class whose features needs to be learned, the objective \eqref{eq:MCR2-GAN-objective} reduces to the case where $k=1$: However, when we update the network parameters $(\theta, \eta)$ to optimize the features for the new class, the updated mappings $f$ and $g$ will change features of the old classes too.
+Hence, to minimize the distortion of the old class representations, we can try to enforce $\mbox{Cov}(\Z_{j,old}) = \mbox{Cov}(\hat{\Z}_{j,old})$.
+In other words, while learning new classes, we enforce the memory of old classes remain ``self-consistent'' through the transcription loop: Mathematically, this is equivalent to setting $\Delta R(\Z_{old},\hat{\Z}_{old}) \doteq \sum_{j=1}^t \Delta R(\Z_{j,old},\hat{\Z}_{j,old}) = 0.$ Hence, the above minimax program \eqref{eqn:unconstrained-minimax} is revised as a {\em constrained} minimax game, which we refer to as {\em incremental closed-loop transcription} (\ours{}).
+The objective of this game is identical to the standard multi-class CTRL objective \eqref{eq:MCR2-GAN-objective}, but includes just one additional constraint: In practice, the constrained minimax program can be solved by {\em alternating} minimization and maximization between the encoder $f(\cdot, \theta)$ and decoder $g(\cdot, \eta)$ as follows: -2mm where the constraint $\Delta R(\Z_{old},\hat{\Z}_{old}) = 0$ in \eqref{eqn:constrained-minimax} has been converted (and relaxed) to a Lagrangian term with a corresponding coefficient $\gamma$ and sign.
+We additionally introduce another coefficient $\lambda$ for weighting the rate reduction term associated with the new data.
 More algorithmic details are given in Appendix \ref{app:algorithm}.